-BSF searches for a set bit in its source (second) operand, starting from the bottom, and if it finds one, stores the index in its destination (first) operand.
+- BSF searches for the least significant set bit in its source (second) operand, and if it finds one, stores the index in its destination (first) operand.
 If no set bit is found, the contents of the destination operand are undefined.

-BSR performs the same function, but searches from the top instead, so it finds the most significant set bit.
+If the source operand is zero, the zero flag is set. - BSR performs the same function, but searches from the top instead, so it finds the most significant set bit.

 Bit indices are from 0 (least significant) to 15 or 31 (most significant).
+The destination operand can only be a register.
+The source operand can be a register or a memory location.

-A.11 BSWAP: Byte Swap
+B.4.16 BSWAP: Byte Swap

-BSWAP reg32

-; o32 OF C8+r [486]
+BSWAP reg32 ; o32 OF C8+r [486]

 BSWAP swaps the order of the four bytes of a 32-bit register: bits 0-7 exchange places with bits 24-31, and bits 8-15 swap with bits 16-23.
-There is no explicit 16-bit equivalent: to byte-swap AX, BX, CX or DX, XCHG can be used.
+There is no explicit 16-bit equivalent: to byte-swap